Procedures

 Each nShield HSM must have a remote file system (RFS) configured.
 The RFS includes master copies of all the files that the HSM requires, see the User Guide for your HSM.

-If more than one HSM is used, they must be in the same, v2, Security World.
+If more than one HSM is used, they must use the same security world and be of the same type.

 Upgrade the RFS software